heyyouhere/yungo/README.md

 ## Only nessasary info
 "Is continainer running?
 What's in the logs?" - this is 2 questions i want to get answers to.
 ## No HTTP server
-User ssh-socket to get the info to the hub.
-Secure and and easy.
+Simple ssh connections.
+Secure and and well-known.
 ## Simple alert system
 Telegram bot as an alert system